Fennario's "Antler Dogs"

 Nurturing and using the low prey drive in the AA pup is essential for real-life antler finding.
 Under no circumstances can it be seen as helpful if your Antler dog runs the deer, elk or rabbits onto private property.
 Keeping focused on locating a non-live object is the name of the game here.
 E-collar training may be taken into consideration, as we may be nearing highways, dense ravines and game-trail switchbacks.

-Training the American Alsatian puppy to be an "Antler Dog" starts, as always with basic obedience.
+Training the Rocky Mountain CD puppy to be an "Antler Dog" starts, as always with basic obedience.
 Having a very good recall down and solid is the jumping-off point to the rest of the training.

 Teaching pup a good ball/toy retrieve is helped greatly if the focus is on the "retrieve" part of the game, not the toss of the object.
 Once pup is reliably engaging and bringing an enticed object back to you, it is time to introduce the visual aspect of antler-finding.